-obacco use-the single most preventable cause of disease, disability, and death in the U.S.-continues to be epidemic, causing great public health harm.
-In 2014, the Surgeon General released a report citing how smoking causes harm to nearly every organ in the body.
-New evidence revealed that smoking and exposure to secondhand smoke causes arthritis, two new types of cancer, type 2 diabetes, and stroke, among other serious health impacts.
-Smoking exacerbates and diminishes management of numerous chronic diseases and treatment including diabetes, hypertension, high blood pressure, asthma and cancer.1
+Tobacco use-the single most preventable cause of disease, disability, and death in the U.S.-continues to be epidemic, causing great public health harm.
+In 2014 the Surgeon General released a report citing how smoking causes harm to nearly every organ in the body.
+New evidence revealed that smoking, or exposure to secondhand smoke, causes arthritis, two new types of cancer, type 2 diabetes, and stroke, among other serious health impacts.
+Smoking exacerbates and diminishes management of numerous chronic diseases and their treatment including diabetes, hypertension, high blood pressure, asthma and cancer.1

-Smoking costs the state approximately \$348 million in medical expenses and results in about 1,000 smoking-attributable deaths each year.
-Despite these statistics, Vermont, along with the rest of the nation, has achieved significant success in reducing tobacco use and its associated burden over the past 15 years.
-In Vermont, adult smoking prevalence decreased from 21 percent in 20003 to 18 percent in 2014, and youth smoking prevalence decreased from 24 percent in 20015 to 11 percent in 2015.
+In Vermont smoking costs the state approximately \$348 million in medical expenses and results in about 1,000 smoking-attributable deaths each year.2 Despite these statistics, Vermont, alongside the nation, has achieved significant success in reducing tobacco use and its associated burden over the past 15 years.
+In Vermont, adult smoking prevalence decreased from 21% in 20003 to 18% in 20144 and youth smoking prevalence decreased from 24% in 20015 to 11% in 2015.6